-But that's not to say you should never speak up for science at family gatherings.
+But that's not to say you should never speak up for science at family events or social gatherings.
 Polite enlightenment is possible; it just requires being knowledgeable and confident without seeming nitpicky or condescending.
 And even if you can do that, it still depends on your audience, which may have little patience for a science lesson.

 If you decide it's worth the risks, though — maybe your uncle can be open-minded, or you know your cousin will back you up — here's a quick guide for explaining climate change without raining on everyone's parade:

-1. Don't blow hot air
+1. Don't blow hot air.